Abhi-0001/SQL_CLI/README.md

-#                                                                                   SQL- COMMAND LINE TOOL
+"center" # SQL- COMMAND LINE TOOL "center"

 ## This CLI is built using JavaScript, JEST testing framework.
 ## If excited please look up for functionalities in src folded